neon64/dotfiles/README.md

-# Dotfiles
+# My Dotfiles

-This repository contains the dotfiles which I want replicated between different systems.
+The dotfiles themselves can be found in the [master branch](https://github.com/neon64/dotfiles/tree/master).

 These dotfiles should theoretically work on any UNIX-like system, including macOS and msys2, both of which I use from time to time.
 However the greatest compatibility will be with [Arch Linux](https://www.archlinux.org/), which is what I use daily.